-Whether you’re preparing your application for our next set of three month courses (in London and online), or getting ready to formally submit to an agent, nailing those first few chapters is absolutely crucial.
+Whether you’re preparing your application for our selective writing courses in London or online, or getting ready to formally submit to an agent, nailing those first few chapters is absolutely crucial.
 So what can you do to make those 3,000-word openings as strong as possible?
-Here’s what a few of the agents from CB and C+W said:
+Here’s what a few of the agents from Curtis Brown and C&W said:

 Pay particular attention to the pacing of your novel.
 It’s surprisingly common for a promising opening to be let-down by a slow, meandering middle-third and then a rushed ending as an author tries frantically to tie-up all of the plot’s loose ends.

 Sophie Lambert, C&W

 Once you think you’ve finished your draft, set it to one side for several days (or weeks) and return to it with as critical an eye as possible.
 It’s amazing what you can spot when you haven’t been up close to the coalface for a while.
 Reading your prose out loud can also be another valuable exercise – if it sounds awkward when read aloud then it’s likely you need to do some more work.

 Try to avoid making further changes once you’ve submitted.
 If you’ve spotted a typo or spelling mistake once you’ve sent your manuscript out, don’t panic – we’re not expecting perfection and will forgive minor mistakes if the material itself is engaging.
 Having said that, do try not to send sample chapters riddled with errors.